dirkagterhuis/dirkagterhuis.github.io/README.md

 - [X] Added local-web-server as package dependency
 - [ ] Spotify-app
     - [ ] Use Github secrets to manage spotify app secrets.
 Test overriding them in local.
+        - [ ] Make sure this is safe: that you can't see it from the client side.
+First check if this is even at all possible, or desired.
     - [ ] Use Spotify OAuth flow.
 Store stuff on client side.
     - [ ] Retrieve playlists by user id
     - [ ] Give back a json or csv.